haiquangtran/Exam-Notes/README.md

 - **span**
   - Used to group inline-elements in a document.
   - Provdes no visual change by itself (can be used to add styling though).
+- **figure**
+  - specifies self-contained content, like illustartions, diagrams, photos, code listings, etc.
+  - While the content of the figure element is related to the main flow, its position is independent of the main flow, and if removed it should not affect the flow of the document.
 - http://www.w3schools.com/tags/default.asp and http://www.anthonycalzadilla.com/2010/08/html5-section-aside-header-nav-footer-elements-not-as-obvious-as-they-sound/

 ## Section and Headings